-In the beginning of June I was at a conference for Dutch speaking bloggers.
+At the beginning of June, I was at a conference for Dutch-speaking bloggers.
 I gave a talk about SEO for bloggers and attended several talks myself.
 One of the talks I saw was by the owner of a big mom blog in the Netherlands.
 When the audience asked her how she managed to grow, she explained it was a combination of writing a lot, using Google Search Console and using Yoast SEO Premium.

 “Anyone could do it,” she told the audience.

 The day after the conference, I started optimizing my blog posts.
 And with success.
 Where my average organic growth was around 10 percent per month from the start of this year, it was a whopping 86% in June compared to May.
 Turns out that the SEO tips we give at Yoast, even work for bloggers!
 Who knew?

 Well, probably everyone knew.
 At least at Yoast.
 But I’m stubborn and always used the ‘that won’t work for me’ card.
 But really, as I wrote before, I didn’t want to focus on SEO.
 I’m a blogger.
 Who needs SEO?

 The process of rising to the first page or even the top three results is a long one.
 You need the right tools and you need the right plan.
 You need patience and you need to be able to analyze your current data.